Geometric Planar Networks on Bichromatic Points: Introduction

-In this article, we consider the above mentioned problems in two restricted settings: (i) for collinear points and (ii) for equidistant points on a circle.
-For all problems, we assume that $n=m$ for simplicity.
-We note that the case of non-crossing graphs on collinear points is closely related to topological 1-page or 2-page book embeddings~\cite{bk-btg-79}, which have all vertices placed on a line (called the spine) and the edges drawn without crossings in one or two of the halfplanes (but not in both) defined by the spine (called the pages).
+In this article, we consider the above mentioned problems for collinear points on a real line\footnote{Throughout the paper we assume that all points are distinct.}.
+We assume that the points are given in their sorted order.
+We note that the case of non-crossing graphs on collinear points is closely related to 1-page or 2-page book embeddings~\cite{bk-btg-79}, which have all vertices placed on a line (called the spine) and the edges drawn without crossings in one or two of the halfplanes (but not in both) defined by the spine (called the pages).
 In our case we assume that the edges are drawn as (circular) arcs or 1-bend polylines either above or below the spine.\footnote{For the sake of convenience, we draw edges as simple curves in all the figures.} We assume that their weight is given by the Euclidean distance of their endpoints.
 If the arcs are drawn infinitesimally close to the spine, these weights correspond to the lengths of the arcs.